anishneu/RecipeHub/README.md

 ## Install

-Requires Node 18+ and a MongoDB instance (local or Atlas).
+Requires Node 18+ and a MongoDB instance (local, or a MongoDB Atlas cluster for production-parity).

 ```bash
 git clone https://github.com/anishneu/RecipeHub.git